Update –3 October 2023

 ATR now has DA approval to construct a 150 tonne per hour plant on site to operate 24 hours/day, 7 days/week.

-However before moving to production, ATR is firstly carryng out small scale pilot plant processing operations on site to prove up the processing technology.
-Then if the pilot plant results are successful, and following completion and approval of all DA consent conditions, ATR plans to upsize the processing plant to ~60 tonnes per hour capacity and commence 24/7 production .
+However, before moving to full scale production, ATR is firstly carrying out small scale pilot plant processing operations on site to prove up and refine the processing technology.

-The plant can be progressively upsized to it’s approved 150 tonnes per hour capacity over time.
+We will the upsize the plant from 30 tonnes per hour, to 60 tonnes per hour, and ultimately to it’s approved 150 tonnes per hour capacity over time.

 Tailings